ChiriVulpes/soulus/README.md

 ## Contributing

 If you have an error, bug, or have found an oversight please leave an issue about it.
 I'll try to get to them as fast as I can.
-If you want to help develop Souls and already know how to mod, great, make an issue and then a PR if you know what you want to do.
+If you want to help develop Soulus and already know how to mod, great, make an issue and then a PR if you know what you want to do.
 If you don't know how to mod, I probably won't have the time to help teach you, but you're welcome to join my [Discord server](https://discord.gg/fwvBfus) and chat/ask questions.

 If you have a suggestion you can also leave them as an issue.
 I will close suggestions that I dislike or are out of scope for the mod.